Three life masters

 Essay

-Socrates Jesus Buddha has also been released as an audiobook by Audiolib .
+Socrates Jesus Buddha is also available as an audiobook from Audiolib .

 The text is read by Laurent Jacquet.

-It was awarded the "Plume de Paon 2010 favorite" audiobook prize.
+It received the "Plume de Paon 2010" audiobook award.

 www.laplumedepaon.com

-Furthermore, on May 18, 2010, Frédéric Lenoir received the 2010 Louis Pauwels Prize from the Société de Gens de Lettre for this work .
+Furthermore, Frédéric Lenoir received the Louis Pauwels Prize 2010 from the Société de Gens de Lettre , for this work .

 Presentation

-Against a purely materialistic vision of man and the world, Socrates, Jesus and Buddha are three masters of life.
-A life that they never confine in a closed and dogmatic conception.
-Their words have crossed the centuries without aging, and beyond their differences, they agree on the essential: human existence is precious and everyone, wherever they come from, is called to seek the truth, to know themselves in their depths, to become free, to live in peace with themselves and with others.
-A humanist and spiritual message, which answers directly the essential question: why do I live?
+Against a purely materialistic view of humanity and the world, Socrates, Jesus, and Buddha stand as three masters of life.
+They never confine life to a closed and dogmatic conception.
+Their words have resonated through the centuries without aging a day, and beyond their differences, they agree on the essential: human existence is precious, and everyone, wherever they come from, is called to seek truth, to know themselves in their depths, to become free, and to live in peace with themselves and with others.
+A humanist and spiritual message that directly answers the fundamental question: why do I live?

 Translations